TT515/Florence_Price_Art_Song_Dataset/README.md

 ## License

+These scores are released under Creative Commons Zero (CC0).
+See LICENSE.txt.

 All scores not under copyright are provided for academic use.
 Please cite the ISMIR 2025 paper if using this dataset.

+## Call for Contributions

+We welcome contributions to the Florence Price Art Song Dataset!
+We acknowledge limitations to the annotations due to the lack of annotators.
+If you wish to help improve the dataset, please contact the authors of the ISMIR 2025 paper.